-Other symptoms and signs that can occur with severe preeclampsia are dizziness, headaches, nausea, vomiting, abdominal pain, vision changes, changes in reflexes, altered mental state, fluid in the lungs (pulmonary edema), and a decrease in urine output.
+Other symptoms and signs that can occur with severe preeclampsia include dizziness, headaches, nausea, vomiting, abdominal pain, vision changes, changes in reflexes, altered mental state, fluid in the lungs (pulmonary edema), and a decrease in urine output.
 Symptoms of eclampsia include those of preeclampsia along with the development of seizures.
-When seizures occur, they are most often preceded by neurologic symptoms like headache and vision disturbances.
+When seizures occur, they are most often preceded by neurological symptoms like headache and vision disturbances.
 Women with severe preeclampsia may have a reduced platelet count (below 100,000).

 Signs and symptoms of preeclampsia go away within 1 to 6 weeks after delivery of the baby.

 Get tips for baby and you.